predictive-technology-laboratory/sensus/DocFX/articles/adaptive-surveys.md

 configured to attract the user's attention?
 Answers to these questions depend on the goal of the survey and the personal characteristics and contexts of each user.

+## Android

-## Survey Agent Plug-Ins
+### Survey Agents Plug-Ins
-Sensus supports a plug-in architecture for modules (or agents) that control the delivery of surveys.
+On Android, Sensus supports a plug-in architecture for modules (or agents) that control the delivery of surveys.
 This architecture is intended to support research into adaptive surveys by providing a simple interface through which researchers can deploy agents that implement specific adaptation hypotheses.
 For example, one might hypothesize that surveys for a specific user are best delivered at 3pm each day.
 To test this